 An archaeological investigation will be required prior to development.
+In addition development may need to address possible contamination issues.

 Access to the site should be taken from Sussex Street.

 The site is owned by Norwich City Council and is suitable and available for development.